toku463ne/goLogAnalyzer/README.md

 		Path of the logfile (can use regex)
 	-v verbose
 	-g GAPVALUE:
-		Gap from average score.
+		Only shows logs which have gap from average score.
 		Default is 0.8
 		0 is the average.
 		1 is 1 deviation width from the average.
 		The score is calculated as below and indicates how rare the log record is.